Rebilly/rebilly-js-token/docs/common-errors.md

 ## Silent Error

 Your endpoint URL is incorrect.
-See the API endpoint topic on how to set a new endpoint.
+See the [endpoint topic][goto-endpoint] on how to set a new endpoint.
 Contact us if you are unsure about which URL to use.
 If the problem persists after changing the endpoint the error might be caused by [missing headers][goto-headers].

 !!! warning "Console Warning"